Nigeria profile - Media

 - Channels TV - private

-- Federal Radio Corporation of Nigeria (FRCN) - state-run, operates 37 stations broadcasting in 15 languages
+- Federal Radio Corporation of Nigeria (FRCN) - state-run, operates in multiple languages

 - Ray Power - private, owned by DAAR Communications, runs music-based and speech-based FM stations